Mahdi-Falahi/ADS_HW3/readme.md

 The primary objective is to isolate and evaluate the empirical impacts of hyperparameter variations, regularization strategies, and topological modifications on model convergence and generalization capacity.

 ---
+### Important note:
+For the plots to be displayed properly you have to download HW3.ipynb and run it within vscode.
+You can't see the interactive plots online.
+---

 ## 1. Core Framework & Environment Selection